percy/cli/packages/cli-snapshot/README.md

 #### JavaScript

-For JavaScript exports, an `execute` function and additional `snapshots` may be specified for each page to interact with the underlying Puppeteer Page object before snapshots are taken.
+For JavaScript exports, an `execute` function and additional `snapshots` may be specified for each page to execute JavaScript within the execution context before snapshots are taken.

 `pages.js`: